 - $40 Oral-B PRO 1000 powered by Braun (rechargeable electric)

 Seniors tend to have less saliva because of medication side effects and the natural effects of aging.

 After meals, trapped food particles can quickly become bacteria breeding grounds.
 Minimize bacteria in your older adult’s mouth by getting them into the habit of brushing (or at least rinsing) about 30 to 60 minutes after eating.

 Fortunately, that’s most likely when they’ll need to use the toilet anyway.

 3. Change to a salt water rinse

-Using salt water to rinse the mouth instead of plain water is a very effective way to improve senior dental health.
+Using salt water to rinse the mouth instead of plain water is an effective way to improve dental health for seniors.
 Just add about a half teaspoon of salt to a cup of warm water, stir, and rinse!